 Two tablespoons of Chia Seeds provide a 3 to 1 ratio of Omega-3 to Omega-6. fatty acids.
 In addition to being a great plant-based source of omega-3 fatty acids, chia is a great source for dietary fiber as well.

-While flaxseed oil is a good source of omega-3 fatty acids, not all of the fat gets converted to DHA and EPA which lessons its value in this context.
+While flaxseed oil is a good source of omega-3 fatty acids, not all of the fat gets converted to DHA and EPA which lessens its value in this context.